hmc-cs111-fall2015/fluency-lab/README.md

    + [`map`, `filter`, `reduce`](http://www.python-course.eu/lambda.php)
    + function definitions and calls

-In contrast, we will *use* those features to design an easy-to-use library.
+In contrast, we will *use* those features to design a nice library.

 ## Getting started
    1. Fork this repository, which contains all the Python and sound files you'll need.
    1. Submit a pull request right away.
 (The pull request will be updated as you work on the lab.)
-   1. Head over to the CS 5 writeup.
+   1. Head over to the [CS 5 writeup][CS5Lab].
 Take a brief look at the top of the file, to see a description of the files.
 Then, skim / skip down to the section titled "Sound coding...".
 Start doing the lab from there.
 (The earlier part of the lab, which creates some helper function has already been completed in